JillAshey/Ashey_Barott_Lab_Notebook/posts/2025-12-01-December-2025-Goals.md

 ### 20251215

-- Put pans in drying oven
+- Weighed pans and put pans in drying oven
+- Popgen ANGSD on Pdam data
+- e5 ncRNA paper got rejected from Molecular Ecology :'(

+### 20251216

+- Weighed pans and put in muffle furnance
 - Popgen ANGSD on Pdam data